Evolutionary State-Space Model and Its Application to Time-Frequency Analysis of Local Field Potentials: Inference for E-SSM

+For E-SSM with single epoch, we propose an iterative algorithm that comprises of Kalman filter and least squares for parameter estimation purpose.
+More details are given in Section 3 of the Supplementary File.

-We propose a blocked resampling based approach to conduct inference on model~(\ref{multiple_model}).
-Here is the key idea: we obtain blocks of epochs; for each block we estimate the mixing matrix and the epoch-specific AR(2) parameters.
+Next we extend the previous method to the multiple epoch setting in Equation~\eqref{multiple_model}.
+The major challenge lies in pooling information from different epochs in estimating the epoch-invariant mixing matrix.
+Inspired by the resampling approach used for modeling time series with Gaussian process \citep{gao2017modeling} and linear mixed model \citep{cheng2014exact}, we propose a blocked resampling based approach.
+The key idea can be summarized as follows: we first divide the epochs into blocks; then for each block we estimate the corresponding mixing matrix and the epoch-specific AR(2) parameters.
 These blocks retain the temporal sequence of the epochs and the final estimate at a previous epoch serves as the initial estimate of mixing matrix at the current epoch.
 The final estimates of the mixing matrix obtained from each block are averaged to produce the estimate for the common mixing matrix.
-As the next step, given the estimate of mixing matrix, we follow Algorithm~\ref{I.A} to obtain estimates of the epoch-specific AR(2) parameters.
-The iterative approach is summarized below. {\bf II.A}.
-We fix the length of the blocked resampling sampler as $l$.
-We draw the starting epoch index $s$ from the set $\{1, 2, \cdots, R-l+1\}$.
-Then at current iteration, the blocked resampling sampler is $(\{\bm{Y}^{(s)}_{t}\}_{t=1}^T, \cdots, \{\bm{Y}^{(s+l-1)}_{t}\}_{t=1}^T)$
+For the next step, given the estimated mixing matrix, we follow Algorithm 1 to obtain estimates of the epoch-specific AR(2) parameters.
+The approach is summarized below.